USA Today Sports. Pictured: Aleksandr Barkov, Alex Pietrangelo, Tyler Seguin

 There’s something pretty crazy going on with the Flyers’ odds.
 For the sake of uniformity I’ve used the Westgate odds for these previews (please always remember to shop for the best number), but Philadelphia’s odds are all over the place depending where you look.

-The most egregious number is at Bookmaker, an offshore sportsbook, where the Flyers are +1417 to win the Stanley Cup.
+The most egregious number is an offshore sportsbook, where the Flyers are +1417 to win the Stanley Cup.
 Weird.

 Whatever the number, I don’t see much value in backing the Flyers and actually lean toward the Under 97.5 points or, for a bigger payday, backing them to miss the playoffs (+240, Westgate).
 I think they’re basically a coin flip to make the postseason with their shortcomings in goal, so there’s definitely value in fading Philly.